Spyridonidis98/autonomous-vehicle-cruise-control-system/README.md

 # Real System Responce
 Not Optimized &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp;  Optimized
 ![Untitled](https://user-images.githubusercontent.com/79518257/195410670-8abf6094-1c6b-4a73-a849-e95b55abee65.png)
-In Blue is the target Speed and Red the Speed of the Car and Green the Throttle
+In Blue is the target Speed and Red the Speed of the Car and Green the Throttle.